 [Section II.]
-And be it further enacted by the authority aforesaid, That the freeholders and others qualified to elect members of assembly in each township shall meet on the twenty-fifth day of September yearly, but if the same shall happen upon a first day of the week then upon the next day following, at some convenient place within their said respective townships to be appointed by the constable of the said township, or in case of his absence, neglect or refusal then at such convenient place within such township as the overseers of the poor shall appoint; and the said electors being qualified [to vote] for members of assembly shall between the hours of nine in the forenoon and three in the afternoon the same day, during all which time the election shall continue, in the presence of the constable and such two freeholders as he shall call to his assistance, or in his absence, &c., the overseer of the poor, proceed to elect by balloting one able and discreet freeholder residing within the said township who may be supposed to be best acquainted with the estates and circumstances of the inhabitants, the name of which person so nominated and chosen is to be taken down in writing by the constable or overseer of the poor as the case shall happen, with the name of the township for which he is chosen, and shall be delivered to the sheriff of the county at the place of election or to such person or persons as shall happen to be judges of the election before the hour of nine in the forenoon of the day whereupon the election of members of assembly shall happen, and the sheriff or other judge of the election having then and there received the names of all the persons chosen for the respective townships within his county or so many of them as shall be delivered to him in manner aforesaid, he shall call to his assistance at least four freeholders of the county and in their presence shall put all the names of the persons returned for each district into a separate box to be provided by him for that purpose, and shall likewise in the presence of the said freeholders call some indifferent person, who shall draw one name out of each box and deliver the same to the sheriff or other judge of the election, which being done, the persons whose names shall happen to be drawn and being present shall for that year be the inspectors of the election, and as such shall be published by the sheriff in the presence of the electors or so many of them as shall be present.
+And be it further enacted by the authority aforesaid, That the freeholders and others qualified to elect members of assembly in each township shall meet on the twenty-seventh day of September yearly; but if the same shall happen upon a first day of the week, then upon the day before, at some convenient place with [in] their said respective townships to be appointed by the constable of the said township, or in case of his absence, neglect or refusal, then at such convenient place within such township as the overseers of the poor shall appoint; and the said electors, being qualified to vote for members of assembly, shall, between the hours of nine in the forenoon and three in the afternoon the same day, during all which time the election shall continue, in the presence of the constable and such two freeholders as he shall call to his assistance, or, in case of his absence, neglect or refusal, the overseer of the poor, proceed to elect by balloting one able and discreet freeholder residing within the said township, who may be supposed to be best acquainted with the estates and circumstances of the inhabitants; the name of which person so nominated and chosen is to be taken down in writing by the constable or overseer of the poor, as the case shall happen, with the name of the township for which he is chosen, and shall be delivered to the sheriff of the county at the place of election or to such person or persons as shall happen to be judges of the election before the hour of nine in the forenoon of the day whereupon the election of members of assembly shall happen.
+And the sheriff or other judge of the election, having then and there received the names of all the persons chosen for the respective townships within his county, or so many of them as shall be delivered to him, in manner aforesaid, he shall call to his assistance at least four freeholders of the county, and in their presence shall put all the names of the persons returned for each district, wrote on several pieces of paper, to be cut and folded up after the usual manner of folding tickets, as near as may be of equal size and bigness, into a separate box, to be provided by him for that purpose, and shall likewise, in the presence of the said freeholders, call some indifferent person, who shall draw one name out of each box, and deliver the same to the sheriff or other judge of the election; which being done, the persons whose names shall happen to be drawn and being present shall for that year be the inspectors of the election, and as such shall be published by the sheriff in the presence of the electors or so many of them as shall be present.